govindgnair23/academic-kickstart/content/post/2020-06-06-2019-oreilly-ai-conference.markdown

 - Establish a benchmark using a simple model from which to gauge improvements in accuracy, fairness, interpretability or privacy

--  Overly complicated featured are hard to explain.
+-  Overly complicated features are hard to explain.
 Features should provide business intuition.(More relevant for regulated industries)

 - For fairness, it is important to evaluate if different sub groups of people are being treated differently by your ML model (Disparate Impact).
 Need to do appropriate data processing.
 OSS:  [AIF360](https://github.com/IBM/AIF360), [aequitas](https://github.com/dssg/aequitas)